INFORMATION_SCHEMA tables enable you to monitor

-INNODB_TRX: Contains information about every transaction currently executing inside
+INNODB_TRX: Provides information about every transaction currently executing inside

 InnoDB, including the transaction state (for example, whether it is running or waiting for a lock), when the transaction started, and the particular SQL statement the transaction is executing.

 INNODB_LOCKS: Each transaction in InnoDB that is waiting for another transaction to release a lock (